kmmiio99o/ShiggyCord/README.md

 ### iOS
 - [BTLoader](https://github.com/CloudySn0w/BTLoader)

-note: btloader is not developed by me and loads revenge by default

 ## Building
 1. Install a Kettu loader with loader config support (any mentioned in the [Installing](#installing) section).
 1. Go to Settings > General and enable Developer Settings.